Julian Börner: Hannover 96

-On 2 August 2021, Börner would complete a move to German side Hannover 96 for an undisclosed fee.
+On 2 August 2021, Börner completed a move to German side Hannover 96 for an undisclosed fee.

 In April 2023, Börner signed a contract extension with the club, valid until 2025.
 As part of the contract, he would remain with their first team for the 2023–24 season, before moving to their reserve team in the 2024–25 season.
 However, on 2 July 2024, he announced that he terminated his contract with the club, stating that he felt he wouldn't be able to support the team at the level that he would have wanted to due to ongoing ankle joint problems and did not want to occupy a spot on the squad due to this.

 International career

 Börner is a German youth international, having represented his country at under-16, under-17 and under-18 level.

 Style of play

 Börner plays as a left-sided central defender but can also play as a central midfielder.
 His style of play has been described as "no-nonsense".